compose-spec/compose-spec/spec.md

 - `mode`: The [permissions](http://permissions-calculator.org/) for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
   Default value is world-readable permissions (mode `0444`).
   The writable bit MUST be ignored if set.
-The executable bit can be set.
+The executable bit MAY be set.

 The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group to `103`.
-The value of `server-certificate` is provided by platform by Lookup and not directly managed by the Compose implementation.
+The value of `server-certificate` secret is provided by the platform through a lookup and the secret lifecycle not directly managed by the Compose implementation.

 ```yml
 version: "3"